pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 <ReactApp />

-See the [JavaScript SDK guide](/docs/guides/js-sdk) for more information.

 ### Manual verification

 Though you will likely verify signed headers programmatically in your application's middleware with a third-party JWT library, if you are new to JWT it may be helpful to show what manual verification looks like.